 The ride is good even on rutted roads here in Britain, partly because the Fiesta is so light - even the heaviest version is only a touch over 1,200kg.
 That helps it in so many areas: handling, ride, performance and even economy.
 Ford’s engineering magic means that even though the Fiesta is around 200kg heavier than the new Suzuki Swift, it feels almost as light on its feet.

 The driving position is fantastic, as it feels sporty without being hard to get in and out of, and the steering wheel is just the right size to feel natural as well.
 The six-speed manual gear change isn’t quite as slick as the one in a Mazda 2, nor as light as the one in the new SEAT Ibiza, but it’s still really easy and fun to switch gears.
 These things also mean the Fiesta will be enjoyable to drive every day, not just when you find a great road.

 Our pick of the engine range is the 1.0-litre EcoBoost three-cylinder petrol engine.
 It’s been around for a little while now, but remains a top choice because it mixes so many great attributes: it’s punchy, economical and really fun to use all at the same time.
 It’s quiet as well, matching its rivals for refinement on the move - but without losing the characterful thrum of the three-cylinder engine.

 The 94bhp EcoBoost takes 10.6s to go from 0-62mph, which goes down to 9.9s for the 123bhp engine (9.4s for the hybrid version) and to 8.9s for the 153bhp unit.
-The 1.5T EcoBoost powers the ST badged cars from 0-62mph in 6.5 seconds, while the 84bhp 1.5-litre TDCi diesel manages the sprint in a leisurely 12.4s, sending its power via a six-speed manual gearbox.
+The 1.5T EcoBoost powers the ST-badged cars from 0-62mph in 6.5 seconds, while the 84bhp 1.5-litre TDCi diesel manages the sprint in a leisurely 12.4s, sending its power via a six-speed manual gearbox.

 Diesel fans will be impressed by the refinement of the 1.5-litre TDCi, there’s barely any clatter at idle, while working the unit hard results in nothing more intrusive than a muted roar.
 Sales were low, so there are few to choose from on the used car market.